Placing Your Property In Trust In A Will

 Will Power can help you to draw up a Property Trust Will.
 The Trust will be created only when the first partner dies, so the cost of such a Will is relatively modest.

 There will be some extra costs when the first partner dies.
 You’ll need to get a Grant of Probate, and to enact the Trust and record the Trustees’ names.
-If you want professional help to apply for Probate and enact the trust, then there will be a fee.
+If you want professional help to apply for Probate and enact the trust, this will cost a few thousand pounds.

 There are no tax implications of such a Will.
-There is no Inheritance Tax on the first death between married couples and civil partnerships and no Capital Gains Tax because the surviving partner will be living in their own home.
+There is no Inheritance Tax on the first death between partners, and no Capital Gains Tax because the surviving partner will be living in their own home.

 Placing Your Property In Trust In A Will (Part 2)